segmentio/segment-docs/src/connections/sources/catalog/libraries/server/csharp/index.md

 ## Customize Storage

 The SDK also allows you to fully customize your storage strategy.
 It comes with two standard providers: `DefaultStorageProvider` that stores data to local disk and `InMemoryStorageProvider` that stores data all in memory.
 You can write up your own provider according to your needs, for example, store data to a database or to your own server directly, by implementing `IStorage` and `IStorageProvider`.
-Please refer to the implementation of [`Storage`](https://github.com/segmentio/Analytics-CSharp/blob/main/Analytics-CSharp/Segment/Analytics/Utilities/Storage.cs) as example.
+Please refer to the implementation of [`Storage`](https://github.com/segmentio/Analytics-CSharp/blob/main/Analytics-CSharp/Segment/Analytics/Utilities/Storage.cs){:target="_blank"} as an example.

 ## Json Library